 Negligence and Hypothermia

-Any failure to provide safety training, education about hypothermia, first aid training, safety and protective gear, or rescue training for falls overboard could be considered negligence if you develop hypothermia on the job.
+Any failure to provide safety training, education about hypothermia, first aid training, safety, and protective gear, or rescue training for falls overboard could be considered negligence if you develop hypothermia on the job.

 Hypothermia and Your Rights

 It can cause lasting damage in the form of frostbite and amputations.
-If you have to miss any work because of hypothermia, pay for medical treatment, or suffer lasting damage, you are entitled to compensation.
+If you have to miss any work because of hypothermia, pay for medical treatment, or suffer lasting harm, you are entitled to compensation.
 Various maritime laws are in place to ensure this.

-If you qualify as a seaman and your employer’s negligence caused you to develop hypothermia, the Jones Act can help you get compensation for lost wages, medical expenses, future lost ability to earn wages, and for pain and suffering.
+If you qualify as a seaman and your employer’s negligence caused you to develop hypothermia, the Jones Act can help you get compensation for lost wages, medical expenses, future lost ability to earn wages, and pain and suffering.

-If you suffered from hypothermia on the job, know your rights and make sure you get the compensation you are owed for your injuries, lost wages, and suffering.
+If you suffered from hypothermia on the job, know your rights and ensure you get the compensation you are owed for your injuries, lost wages, and suffering.
 A lawyer experienced in helping maritime workers make claims under federal law can guide you through the process, help you decide which law applies to you, and give you the best chances of recovering damages.